 The first thing to consider when launching a social business initiative is that not everyone will have a thorough understanding of all social networks, and some people might be completely new to social media.
 It’s therefore a good idea to cover the basics, for those who need it.
 The aim of “back to basics” training sessions should be to make the specific value and characteristics of each social network clear; and to clarify how they differ in terms of length of messages, target audiences, and appropriate tone of voice.

 When looking to boost visibility and build a presence online, having a strong personal brand is key.
 An important point to convey when working with employees on their personal brand is that their activity on social media should reflect who they are as a person, as well as what they do as a professional.
 Online audiences are more likely to engage with people they can empathize with, which is why it’s important to combine company-specific expertise with wider industry awareness and individual interests.

-Implementing social media training that addresses the varying needs and objectives of employees is easier said than done, especially for large companies looking to establish a certain level of social maturity throughout the organization.
-Nevertheless, scalable social business is possible, and has been done to great effect by a number of companies.
-Sage, for example, launched global employee advocacy through #SociableDay: a company-wide video conference that engaged 13 000 employees in 23 countries, providing social media training while at the same time empowering employees as brand ambassadors on social media.
+Implementing social media training that addresses the varying needs and objectives of employees is easier said than done; especially for large companies looking to establish a certain level of social maturity throughout the organization.
+Nevertheless, scalable social business is possible.
+It has been done to great effect by a number of companies.
+Sage, for example, used #SociableDay to launch global employee advocacy.
+A company-wide video conference that engaged 13 000 employees in 23 countries; providing social media training while at the same time empowering employees as brand ambassadors on social media.